 1. It is Not A Fad or Trend

 Many of the titles in Western news outlets have labelled this traditional therapy as a fad or trend, such as these opinionated articles from The Atlantic, Forbes and CNN.
-Cupping therapy has been around for 3000 to 5000 years.
+Cupping therapy has been around for thousands of years.
 To give a rough time frame for reference, modern antibiotics has been in usage only for the past 90 years or so.
 And the first modern vaccine was used in the late 1700s for smallpox, although they were used in some form by older civilisations as well.

 Just because it is something unknown in one’s own culture, doesn’t mean that it is a new invention.
 Even the use of the words ‘alternative therapy’ ties back to Western medicine; a lot of these alternative treatments have been primary to a certain culture for centuries.
 Hence in some way, I can’t help but feel that this whole debate isn’t just a medical one, but overlaps with cultural aspects too.